loelschlaeger/fHMM/README.md

 #> 2208  583
 ```

-Let’s visualize the estimated state-dependent distributions and the
+Having estimated the model, we can visualize the state-dependent
-decoded time series:
+distributions and the decoded time series:

 ``` r
 model %>% plot("sdds")